Cyprus Property Notebook

 The Paphos property market today

-Q2 2026 transactions reached steady year-on-year levels, supported by the Cyprus Permanent Residency programme and continuing British and Northern European buyer demand.
+Q2 2026 transactions reached steady year-on-year levels, supported by the Cyprus Permanent Residency programme (EUR 300,000 net of VAT minimum for non-EU nationals) and continuing British and Northern European buyer demand.
 Demand has been particularly strong in coastal villa communities, restored heritage stock in the historic Old Town, and the contemporary developments along the Coral Bay coast.

 • Foreign buyer share: significant, particularly British, German, Russian